spietras/infra/README.md

 ## 💡 About

-This repository contains [`Terraform`](https://www.terraform.io) resources for infrastructure used in my homelab.
+This repository contains [`Terraform`](https://www.terraform.io) resources for my infrastructure in the cloud.

 ## 📄 Further Reading